jmosk/2023-AdventOfCode/README.md

 shown.

 This is a slow work in progress as I have time to work on the 2023 puzzles.
-But I thought it could be of interest to have a fully documented solutions to the puzzles.
+But I thought it could be of interest to have fully documented solutions to the puzzles.

 Code to solve AoC puzzles are of the form: apl#a - for part 1